An Empirical Study of Validating Synthetic Data for Text-Based Person Retrieval: Related work

 \subsection{Learning with synthetic data}

-The exploration of synthetic data for training machine learning models in various tasks is well studied~\cite{tian2024stablerep,fan2024scaling,he2022synthetic,dunlap2023using}.
-In tasks related to pedestrians, early studies~\cite{wang2022cloning,barbosa2018looking,wang2020surpassing,zhang2021unrealperson,sun2019dissecting} involved manual simulation of virtual environments and the design of hand-crafted 3D person models from game engines to develop large-scale synthetic datasets.
+Exploring synthetic data to train machine learning models in various tasks is well studied~\cite{tian2024stablerep,fan2024scaling,he2022synthetic,dunlap2023using,huang2024unlabeled}.
+In pedestrian-related tasks, early studies~\cite{wang2022cloning,barbosa2018looking,wang2020surpassing,zhang2021unrealperson,sun2019dissecting} used manual simulation of virtual environments and hand-crafted 3D person models from game engines to synthesize large-scale datasets.
 These methods have limitations, such as gaps with real-world data due to manual processes.
 Subsequent studies~\cite{xiang2023less,zhong2018camstyle,wei2018person} focused on Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative} to generate images.
-Due to their strong capability to automatically model data distributions, GANs partially alleviate the aforementioned limitations.
-However, they often suffered from training instability.
+Thanks to their ability to model data distributions automatically, GANs partially mitigate the aforementioned limitations, yet often suffer from training instability.
 Recently, diffusion-based models~\cite{song2024diverse,wu2023contrastive,yang2023towards,niu2024synthesizing,kim2024pose,yang2024qwen2} have gained attention for their superior training stability and ability to generate highly realistic images compared to GANs.

-Specifically, five works related to our study have been published on synthesizing data in TBPR.
-Wu~\emph{et al.}~\cite{wu2023contrastive} aimed to enhance data diversity by generating new text-image pair samples in the proximity space of the original ones.
-With a similar goal, Song~\emph{et al.}~\cite{song2024diverse} proposed to edit original images based on available clothing and accessory reference images.
-Tan~\emph{et al.}~\cite{tan2024harnessing} and Shao~\emph{et al.}~\cite{shao2023unified} focused on generate synthetic textual descriptions based on large-scale person dataset LUPerson~\cite{fu2021unsupervised} for constructing pre-training dataset.
+Specifically, the following works related to our study focus on synthesizing data for TBPR.
+Wu~\emph{et al.}~\cite{wu2023contrastive} enhanced data diversity by generating new text–image pairs near the original samples in feature space.
+Similarly, Song~\emph{et al.}~\cite{song2024diverse} edited original images using reference images of clothing and accessories.
+Several works~\cite{tan2024harnessing,shao2023unified,zuo2024plip,jiang2025modeling} focused on generating synthetic textual descriptions from large-scale real person dataset~\cite{fu2021unsupervised,fu2022large,song2018region} to construct pre-training TBPR dataset.
 In comparison, Yang~\emph{et al.}~\cite{yang2023towards} suggested constructing the pre-training dataset by directly generating person images and texts, but requiring original texts to guide diffusion-based models.
-These works rely on original data to generate new data, leading to labor-intensive, privacy-sensitive and diversity-deficient issues.
+These works rely on original data to generate new data, leading to labor-intensive and privacy-sensitive issues.
 In addition, they explore in a one-sided manner, lacking a comprehensive exploration of synthetic data in TBPR.